NextronSystems/analysis-cockpit-manual/usage/maintenance.rst

 They are only kept on the system if needed for further processing.
 E.g. saving/sending the log files to another system or keeping the THOR scans (found in ``events``) for backup reasons.
-If you do not need or plan to use those, they can deleted.
+If you do not need or plan to use those, they can be deleted.
 If you are unsure make a copy to another system before deleting them.

 More details can be found in section